Synesso/scala-stellar-sdk/README.md

 # Stellar SDK for Scala

 A Scala SDK for the [Stellar network](https://www.stellar.org/).
-It is a work in progress.
+It is a work in progress with a target of being fully functional by March 15, 2018.
+Contributions are welcome.

 ## Progress